!– Global site tag (gtag.js) - Google Analytics –>

 The future happens to everybody, equally.
 Sure, we are bombarded daily by media musings on the rich and famous, but there are just as many successes in small, poor communities.
 We just never hear about them.
 It seems, of the four billion of us on Earth, there are only a set number of wonderful destinies available; the human population can only handle so many.
 Get in line.

 In reality, destiny is not just about success or greatness, it is equally damning, equally unsympathetic, and as we see in the media everyday it can be equally horrendous.
 And it is just around the corner for everyone.
 Tomorrow plagues us all, it has no social exclusions or ethnic boundaries.
-We are all presented with the same offer everyday, to make of it what we can -- and we try to -- however fallible we are.
+We are all presented with the same offer everyday, to make of it what we can – and we try to – however fallible we are.

-There are two camps.
-Weighing in on the cause of Choice are the A-Theorists, and for our Sealed Fate the B-Theorists.
+From a Western, academic perspective there are two camps.
+Weighing in on the cause of free will and "Choice" are the A-Theorists, and for our "Sealed Fate" the B-Theorists.
 Temporal Ontology is their ring, and the canvas upon which they wrestle is the enormous subject of existence, itself.